My life until today can be divided into two major chapters: before and after 1999—the year I immigrated to the United States.

 Surrounded by a concoction of influences, I began drawing during the early years.
 The brutally imaginative words of Nikolai Gogol and Mikhail Bulgakov, the surreal visions of Daniil Kharms and Lewis Carroll, the philosophic poetry of late-Soviet films, and the unique humor of Ukrainian and Armenian animation all played a significant role in shaping my artistic style.

 Shortly after immigrating to the United States, I earned a BFA in Studio Arts from the University of Virginia.
 The following years were filled with a deep exploration of creative opportunities; I spent time painting and drawing in the United Kingdom and exploring the United States on multiple cross-country road trips.
-I lived and worked in New York, New Jersey, California, Arizona and Virginia doing design, photography and illustration.
+I lived and worked (doing design, photography and illustration) in New York, New Jersey, California, Arizona, Virginia, and just recently came back from living in Germany for a few years.